Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Repair Costs

 Luxury and performance vehicles use specialized parts, proprietary materials, and advanced electronics that cost far more to replace than standard components.
 This is why a Maserati and a Honda can sustain the same fender-bender but generate claims that are thousands of dollars apart.
 Even minor collisions on modern vehicles now routinely trigger repair bills of $2,500–$4,000+ due to ADAS sensor recalibration and advanced materials.
-Electric vehicles face a similar issue — battery damage and limited repair shops drive EV repair bills far higher than their gas counterparts, with battery replacements ranging from $5,999 to $25,000+ depending on the model.
-Learn more about how rising repair costs are pushing your premiums higher.
+Electric vehicles face a similar issue — battery damage and limited repair shops drive EV repair bills far higher than their gas counterparts, with battery replacements ranging from $5,000 to $25,000+ depending on the model.
+The addition of 25% tariffs on imported auto parts in 2025 has further accelerated repair cost inflation, adding an estimated 7%+ to repair bills across the board.

 Theft Rates

 If your vehicle is a popular target for thieves, your insurer knows it.
 Vehicles with higher theft likelihood raise premiums because comprehensive coverage must account for frequent theft claims — insurers track models prone to theft using detailed historical data and ZIP code-level claims information.
-High-performance imports and certain popular truck models tend to have above-average theft exposure, which can add meaningfully to your annual premium.
+It's worth noting that auto theft hit a decades-low of approximately 659,880 vehicles stolen in 2025, down 23% from 2024 — which has helped moderate comprehensive premiums for many models.
+Still, certain high-performance imports and popular truck models retain above-average theft exposure that meaningfully affects your annual premium.
+For a deeper look at how your vehicle type influences what you pay, including theft data by body style, see our full vehicle-type guide.

 Safety Ratings

 Bigger engines and higher horsepower correlate with higher speeds and greater accident severity.
-Insurers factor in a vehicle's performance profile because high-powered cars are statistically more likely to be involved in costly, high-speed crashes.
-This is why sports cars and performance trims always carry a premium over their base-model counterparts.
-Understanding how vehicle weight affects your insurance rates is equally important — heavier vehicles cause more damage in crashes, which raises liability costs significantly.
+Insurers factor in a vehicle's performance profile because high-powered cars are statistically more likely to be involved in costly, high-speed crashes — this is why sports cars and performance trims always carry a premium over their base-model counterparts.
+Vehicle weight plays an equally important role: heavier vehicles cause more damage in crashes, which raises liability costs significantly for other parties involved.
+Understanding how vehicle weight affects your insurance rates is a key piece of the premium puzzle, especially as the average new vehicle now approaches 4,419 lbs due to the surge in SUVs, trucks, and heavy EVs.

 Low Insurance Risk